 Utica District Park Phase 2

 Facilities scheduled for development in Phase 2 include roads & parking, water service, electric utilities, shelters, athletic fields (two synthetic turf fields), athletic field lighting, playgrounds, restrooms, basketball courts, tennis courts, trails, and the construction of a vehicular bridge to cross the creek.
 Some of these improvements would be for facilities that were not constructed in Phase 1 due to funding constraints.
 Funding is allocated under site improvements to continue preservation work on the Snook family farmstead possibly utilizing the partnership agreement with the NPS.
 The first priority would be to renovate the main house and to undertake any stabilization work as needed on the remaining structures.
-Design on this phase of development is currently underway.
-Construction is scheduled to begin in the summer of 2018.
+Construction is scheduled to begin in FY2019.

 Bikeways / Trails Program

 The initial phase of the Bikeways/Trails Program involves the development of the Ballenger Creek Corridor.
 Subsequent sites will involve trail development in corridors identified in the Frederick County Bikeways and Trail Plan.
-In this CIP request, the County would be scheduling alternating design and construction funding years from FY2018 to FY2020.
+In this CIP request, the County would be scheduling alternating design and construction funding years beginning in FY2020.
 In the future, funding may be needed for trail acquisition or easements.
 It is anticipated that County construction funds can be matched with 50/50 matching grants from the Federal Transportation Enhancement Grant Program (TEP) for development phases.
-Construction for the Advisors Court Section (Section IV) of the Ballenger Creek Trail is scheduled to begin in the summer of 2017.